-Figure 10: Principle of BRAUN traverse cut-off machine, type F.
+Figure 8.
+Principle of BRAUN traverse cut-off machine, type F

-For the horizontal cutting motion, the traverse cut-off machine comprises a linear-guided travel slide.
-On this slide, the cutting rocker is mounted.
+After the last rolling pass, the rolled bars or sections already have the final shape and need to be cut in warm condition to their final lengths before bundling.
+To meet the throughput requirements of the mill, the products are cut in wider layers by means of traverse cutting.
+Depending on the actual sizes of the work pieces, typical cutting wheel diameters are between 800 and 1270 mm.
+For the horizontal cutting motion, the traverse cut-off machine comprises a linear-guided travel slide where the cutting rocker is mounted.
 The actual cutting infeed is performed by the horizontal slide.
-The purpose of the rocker is the adjustment of its tilting angle in accordance with the diameter of the cutting wheel getting smaller after each cut, as well as the upswing of the cutting wheel once the traverse cut has been completed so that the travel slide can return to its starting position without blocking the layer of bars or sections on the roller table.
-Braun's machine type F represents the typical design of a traverse abrasive cut-off machine.
+The purpose of the rocker is the adjustment of its tilting angle in accordance with the diameter of the cutting wheel getting smaller after each cut, as well as the upswing of the cutting wheel once the traverse cut has been completed so that the travel slide can return to its starting position without blocking the layer of bars on the roller table.
+BRAUN's machine type F represents the typical design of a traverse abrasive cut-off machine.

-Figure 11: Braun traverse cut-off machine, type TS 12 F (for max.
-1 270 mm cutting wheel diameter, cutting width up to 1 250 mm), for warm cutting of bars in layers (Jiangyin Cheng Special Steels, Jiangyin City, China).
+Figure 9.
+BRAUN traverse cut-off machine, type TS 12 F for warm cutting of bars in layers.
+Source: Jiangyin Cheng Special Steels, Jiangyin City, China

 Especially for this application, it is imperative to achieve a good quality of the cut surface.
-If the cutting quality is insufficient, as it is mostly the case with a shear, the bar ends must be trimmed or cut once again with a separate cutting facility (a band-saw for commercial material grades or an abrasive cut-off machine for more special materials, respectively for very wide ranges of material grades) at a later stage - either by the steel mill or by the buyer of the products.
+If the cutting quality is insufficient, as it is mostly the case with a shear, the bar ends must be trimmed or cut once again with a separate cutting facility (a bandsaw for commercial material grades or an abrasive cut-off machine for more special materials, respectively for very wide ranges of material grades) at a later stage - either by the steel mill or by the buyer of the products.